rh-messaging-qe/yacfg/_sources/batch.md

 ```

-As you can see, `amqcfg-batch` supports multiple sections, in single
+As you can see, `yacgf-batch` supports multiple sections, in single
 batch profile file, that allows you to generate multiple groups using
 separated `_default` and `_common` sections for that.